 Days of Collection.
 Except for Holidays, Collection shall be made Monday through Friday in the City-specified Collection Zones (Attachment 3).
 Exception, MUDB recycling and CDL collections.

 Hours of Collection.
 Residents shall place all Carts at the Collection Location no later than 6:00 AM on Collection day.
-Collection shall not start before 7:00 a.m. or continue after 6:00 p.m. on the same day.
+Collection shall not start before 7:00 a.m. or continue after 7:00 p.m. on the same day.
 Exceptions to Collection hours shall occur only by prior permission of the City.
-Contractor shall request permission from the City for any exception first via telephone and then in writing (email to the “Solid Waste Program Manager” or designee is acceptable) with an explanation as to the reason for the exception.
+Contractor shall notify the City for any exception first via telephone and then in writing (email to the “Solid Waste Program Manager” or designee is acceptable) with an explanation as to the reason for the exception.

 Holidays.
 When a Holiday falls on a weekday (Monday through Friday), the Collection day may be delayed one day.
 The City and Contractor shall inform residents in a timely manner of any change in the Collection schedule because of a Holiday.

 Delays.
-Contractor shall make every effort to maintain established scheduled pick-ups even though conditions such as weather may be adverse.
-The City shall have final determination if such conditions exist but may not unreasonably deny a requested weather delay.
+Contractor shall make every effort to maintain established scheduled pick-ups even though conditions such as weather may be adverse. .
+Recycling Collections may be postponed by the City or the Contractor after consultation between the two parties.
+After consultation, Collections may be postponed by either party.

 In such delayed case, Collection shall be made on the next day (e.g., Collection delayed from Friday will be accomplished on Saturday).
 If, in the mutual determination of the City and Contractor, entire Collection Zones should be delayed, Collection for the Zone and subsequent Zones shall be conducted the following day (e.g., Collection delayed from Thursday will be accomplished on Friday, and Friday’s Collections shall be accomplished on Saturday.).

 Missed Collections.
-In the case of missed Collections reported by the City to Contractor or by the Contractor to the City, Contractor shall arrange for the Collection of the subject materials no later than 12:00 p.m. the next business day.
+In the case of missed Collections reported by the City to Contractor or by the Contractor to the City, Contractor shall arrange for the Collection of the subject materials by the end of the next business day.

 Spills or Leaks.
 Contractor shall immediately clean up any material scattered or spilled during Collection.
 Contractor shall immediately inform the City if hydraulic fluid is leaked or spilled.
 Any Cart contents spilled, or fluids leaked from Contractor’s trucks shall be cleaned up immediately in a workmanlike manner.
 If Contractor fails to clean up any scattered or spilled material or leaked material or fluids from trucks within three hours after oral or written notice (email is acceptable) from the City, the City may cause such work